15 Years at XING: Reflections and a Farewell

 The year was a significant success.
 XING experienced steady growth in both membership and revenue, shifting its focus to improvements in the mobile app.
 The stock price rose to €160.
 XING launched its own journalistic team and publication, XING News/Klartext, led by Roland Tichy.
 I recall meeting him a few times in the coffee kitchen since our clusters shared the same space.

-In April 2016, we reached 10 million premium subscriptions and celebrated with a 2-meter-wide cake.
-A new office for e-recruiting opened in the Kaisergalerie.
-We were all envious; although the main office still looked nice, the new office featured a much better design and layout.
+In April 2016, we celebrated reaching 10 million premium subscriptions with a giant cake.
+A new office for e‑recruiting opened in the Kaisergalerie; many of us admired its design and layout compared to the main office.

-Revenues increased by 24%, making XING the leading network in German-speaking markets.
+Revenues increased by a huge amount, making XING the leading network in German-speaking markets.
 The stock value closed at €180, reaching a high of €200 in 2016.

 2017: The Peak – Mallorca & The Party Era